wrk226/ASA-GS_for_TSP/README.md

 "path" is the path of data file
 "OPT" is the appproximate optimal distance

-There are two parameters in the program you might want use to tune, they can change the accuracy and converge speed of the algorithm
+There are two parameters in the program you might want to tune, they can change the accuracy and converge speed of the algorithm
 "alpha": higher alpha, lower cool speed
 "beta": higher beta, more times of greedy search